liangjun-jiang/frenchgirls-challenge/README.md

 this image, or with all other json contents, we can write to a text file or plist file for the two extra costumes.
 The images will be files on the disk.

 Since the task is only about these two screens, I estimate it's an assignment between 2-5 hours.
 The first screen (including the zooming-out lanch screen) will cost about 30-45 mins.
 The 2nd screen will be definitely tricky.
-One of my concerns is that the absolute coordinate of costome with Scotch.
+One of my concerns is that the x and y coordinate of costome with respect to Scotch.
 It might not be easily fit between costumes and scotch when phone size changes.